Guidelines for Book Reviewers

 The AJA seeks reviews that assess a book’s strengths and weaknesses, as well as locating it within the current field of scholarship.
 A reviewer’s assessment of the novelty of the author’s argument is often valuable for AJA readers.
 It is also helpful if reviewers indicate for which audiences and libraries the book seems appropriate.
 Reviews should not contain a list of contents or summarize a book, though overall organization and emphasis should be considered.
 Please avoid lists of minor imperfections (e.g., misplaced commas), but do not hesitate to draw attention to serious editorial problems and errors of fact or interpretation.
 A Book Review Editorial was published in AJA 121.1 (2017).

-In January 2010, the AJA began publishing all book reviews and some review articles exclusively on AJA Open Access.
+From 2010 to 2021, the AJA published all book reviews and some review articles exclusively on AJA Open Access.
 Each review is tied to a specific issue of the print-published journal and is included in the table of contents of that issue.
 Select review articles continue to be published in the printed journal.
 Beginning with the January 2021 issue, the AJA started releasing book reviews on a monthly basis; a Book Review Editorial about this was published in AJA 125.1 (2021).
+As part of the publishing partnership with the University of Chicago Press, in 2022 the AJA started issuing book reviews in PDF format with page numbers and posting the reviews on the same platform as the rest of the journal content.
+Early access book reviews can be found on the AJA’s University of Chicago Press site under the Ahead of Print Book Reviews tab.

 Those who wish to become reviewers should contact the Book Review Editor and provide a CV.